-It’s all too easy to find your own private patch of white sand beach or seek out an isolated swimming spot.
+It’s all too easy to find your own private patch of white sand beaches in Jervis Bay, or seek out an isolated swimming spot.

 And with the recent bushfires that devastated so much of this part of Australia, if you choose to visit you are directly contributing to the local community and helping rebuild what was lost for some many people, businesses and livelihoods.